matteofigliuzzi/IVF_extremes/README.md

 ## 1 Overview

-Python package to analyze IVF clinical data, helping in the idenfication of infertile women and in the characterizatio of the following infertility endophenotypes:
+Python package to analyze IVF clinical data, helping in the idenfication of infertile women and in the characterization of the following infertility endophenotypes:

 - **LMR**: low oocyte maturity rate